 Ear and Labyrinth disorders: Tinnitus, hearing disturbances including impairment and vertigo.

-Oedema, palpations, hypertension, cardiac failure and congestive heart failure, have been reported in association with NSAID treatment.
+Cardiac Disorders: Oedema, palpations, hypertension, cardiac failure and congestive heart failure, have been reported.

 Clinical trial and epidemiological data suggest that use of coxibs and some NSAIDs (particularly at high doses and in long term treatment) may be associated with a small increased risk of arterial thrombotic events (for example myocardial infarction or stroke) (see section 4.4).